How To Get Guardianship in Maryland in 2024 | A Comprehensive Guide

 Generally speaking, it’s not uncommon for family members to have differing opinions.

-When family members disagree on guardianship, the court seeks to ensure that the best interest of the elderly parent is a life-changing decision.
+When family members disagree on guardianship, the court seeks to ensure that the best interest of the elderly parent is considered when making a life-changing decision.

 This is a family disagreement over a Maryland guardianship petition.